VOLT

 cp client/.env.example client/.env

-• SECRET_KEY, which signs sensitive server-side tokens,
+• SECRET_KEY signs sensitive server-side tokens.

 cd server && npm install && npm run build